sweinberg/Chris-Hansenify/README.md

 # Chris Hansenify

-**Chris Hansenify** is a Javascript bookmarklet that displays a photo of Chris Hansen on the left side of a browser window, when clicked on.
+**Chris Hansenify** is a Javascript bookmarklet that displays a photo of Chris Hansen on the left side of a browser window.

 **Note:** try it out by saving the following as a bookmark and clicking on it: